Torque amplifier: Construction

-A torque amplifier consists of two capstans pointed at each other, with a single rope around both.
-The arm transmits tension from one drum to the other, and drives the output shaft.
+A torque amplifier consisting of two capstans pointed at each other, with a rope around each.
+The arm on the input shaft converts torque on the shaft to tension on one of the ropes which is then amplified by the capstan and converted to torque on the output shaft by the other arm.

-A typical torque amplifier consists of two capstans positioned end-to-end along a common line of rotation, typically horizontal.
+An example torque amplifier consists of two capstans positioned end-to-end along a common line of rotation, typically horizontal.
 A single source of torque is supplied, typically from an electric motor, which is geared to power the two drums to spin in opposite directions.
 A single rope (or band) is wrapped around the two drums.
 If tension is applied to one end of the rope, its capstan pulls on it, which in turn tensions the output.
 Like the single capstan, the motion starts and stops as soon as the tension is applied or released, but generally the motion is smooth with varying degrees of torque being applied to the input.

 Running through the middle of the drums are two separate shafts, for input and output.
-Both end with a cam (obscured in the attached sketch), which via a follower and a rocking arm holds one end of each rope.
-If the input shaft rotates from the null position, its cam raises or lowers the input follower, which via the rocking input arm tensions the rope on one drum and slackens the other.
-In that state, one drum applies much greater traction than the other, resulting in both the output shaft and a cage mounting the input and output arms moving to track the input.
-As soon as the cage and the output shaft have moved to the correct position, the tension in the two ropes regains equilibrium and relative motion stops.
-In this way, the motion of the output shaft closely tracks the motion of the input, although the torque applied to it is the torque of the motor driving the system, as opposed to the much smaller torque applied to the input shaft.
+Both end with a cranked arm, holding one end of the rope.
+If the input shaft rotates, the arm pulls on the rope, causing it to grip the input drum.
+This drum applies much greater pulling strength on the rope, which tightly grips the output drum.
+This causes the rope on the output drum to pull on a cam on the output shaft, rotating it.
+As soon as tension is released on the input, as the drum catches up to the motion of the input shaft, the tension is released and all motion ends again.
+In this way the output shaft closely mirrors the motion of the input, although the torque applied to it is the torque of the motor driving the system, as opposed to the torque applied on the input shaft.
+In practice two separate ropes were used, connected to a common bar, itself attached to and rotating with the output shaft.